 Our planet is shaped by the interaction of living things with their physical environment.
 My interests center on understanding these interactions.
 Since I trained as an oceanographer, my primary expertise is in how the ocean circulates and influences marine life, climate, and atmospheric chemistry.
 I got my Ph.D. from the MIT/Woods Hole Joint Program in Physical Oceanography and spent over fifteen years in Princeton at Princeton University and NOAA’s Geophysical Fluid Dynamics Laboratory working to develop computer models of how the planet works.
 In January 2011 I joined the Department of Earth and Planetary Sciences at Johns Hopkins University.
-I served as department chair from July 2018-2021 and resumed the role in May of 2023.
+I served as department chair from July 2018-2021 and from May of 2023 to July of 2024.

 My group's research is currently focused in three major areas